wellsla/wellsla/README.md

 > I believe software should **empower growth — for companies, people, and the world**.
 > That’s why I aim to build products that **help businesses scale** while **delivering real value to users**.

-Currently, I’m looking for opportunities in **teams that value collaboration, product impact, and engineering excellence**, like **Piperun**.
+Currently, I’m looking for opportunities in **teams that value collaboration, product impact, and engineering excellence**.

 ---